LaMD: Latent Motion Diffusion for Image-Conditional Video Generation: Experiments

-\textbf{Implementation Details:} The MCD-VAE downsamples the spatial dimension of latent motion by a factor of $f_{s}=4$ and the temporal dimension by a factor of $f_{t}=\left\{16, 32\right\}$.
-The DMG applies similar 2D UNet backbone with cross-attention based conditional blocks as \cite{rombach2022high}.
+\textbf{Implementation Details:} The MCD-VAE downsamples the spatial dimension of latent motion by a factor of $r_{s}=4$.
+The temporal downsampling ratio $r_t$ is set to be equal with the frame length of input video with $r_{t}=\left\{16, 32\right\}$, which further aligns with the experimental setting in compared methods.
+The channel size $d$ of latent motion $z_m$ is set to be 3 which derived from the corresponding abaltion study in Sec.\ref{sec:ablation_d}.
+The DMG applies similar 2D-UNet backbone with cross-attention based conditional blocks as \citep{rombach2022high}.
 The MCD-VAE and DMG are both trained on the same training set of corresponding dataset without the use of external data, although the expressiveness and reconstruction quality of MCD-VAE could be further improved benefiting from extensive video data.
 During sampling, the latent motion is generated with a subsequence of $K=200$ timesteps.
-More training details, architecture hyperparameters, and compute resources are listed in appendix.
+More training details are listed in Tab.\ref{tab:para_vae} and Tab.\ref{tab:para_dmg}.